 - Demonstrated competency in mathematics as evidenced by placement out of MTE 1-5 on the Virginia Placement Test (VPT) or completion of MDE 10.
 For those who do not meet this requirement, all prescribed developmental work must be completed prior to application deadline.

 - Demonstrated competency in English as evidenced by placement into ENG 111.
 For those who do not meet this requirement, all prescribed developmental work must be completed prior to application deadline.

 - Completion of Nursing Application for each academic year interested in being considered for the nursing program.

-- Completion of the Test of Essential Academic Skills (TEAS) with a National Percentile Rank score of 45 or above (Total Score of 63.3% or above) within the past 5 years
+- Completion of the Test of Essential Academic Skills (TEAS) with a National Percentile Rank score of 45.

 NOTE: Applicants who meet the requirements listed above will be ranked for admission using their ATI TEAS National Percentile Rank